The most expensive celebrity funerals

 Preparing for the cost of a funeral

 Not everyone needs the most expensive funeral to commemorate their life.
 A funeral is for loved ones and family members to pay their respects and share fond words.
 But it can also be a place to celebrate and toast to a life.
-Whatever the funeral you desire, a funeral plan can help your family to cover the cost should you pass away.
+Whatever the funeral you desire, the over 50s life insurance can help your family to cover the cost should you pass away.

 If you’re starting to think about what you might want for your own funeral, our free My Perfect Send Off tool is a great place to start.

 If you've found this post interesting, you may like:

 - UPI.com(www.upi.com opens in a new tab: Reagans funeral)